Have you ever heard of minimalist money? How about financial minimalism or financial minimalists?

 Below, you’ll find ten ways to become a financial minimalist.
 If you want to practice financial minimalism, check out the list.

-1 – Simplify Your Banking
+1. Simplify Your Banking: Minimalist Banking

-First, reduce the number of banks you use.
+Minimalist banking reduces the number of banks you use.
 Pick the bank with the highest interest rate and lowest fees.
 Move your money into accounts at this bank and close the others.

 Why?
 Because banks often change their requirements for daily and monthly minimums.
 If you aren’t keeping an eye on your money, you won’t know when those rules change.
 If you have money in many different banks, it’s tough to keep track of the changes.